 And here's content I've worked on, with tips to help you kill it as a media dietitian:

-I'd love to hear from you!
 Tell me about your journey to becoming a registered dietitian, and why you're interested in a career as a media RD.
 Which food and nutrition jobs speak to you the most?
+Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 And don't forget to sign up for my newsletter to get weekly updates delivered straight to your inbox!